SoftInstigate/restheart-website/docs/upgrade-to-v6.md

 ### MongoPermissions

-For requests handled by the `MongoService` (i.e. the service that implements the REST API for MongoDB) the permission can specify the `MongoPermission` object.
+For requests handled by the `MongoService` (i.e. the service that implements the REST API for MongoDB) the permission can specify the `MongoPermissions` object.

 ```yml
 mongo: